jenkinsci/jenkins/.github/PULL_REQUEST_TEMPLATE.md

 ### Submitter checklist

-- [ ] The Jira issue, if it exists, is well-described.
+- [ ] The issue, if it exists, is well-described.
 - [ ] The changelog entries and upgrade guidelines are appropriate for the audience affected by the change (users or developers, depending on the change) and are in the imperative mood (see [examples](https://github.com/jenkins-infra/jenkins.io/blob/master/content/_data/changelogs/weekly.yml)).
 Fill in the **Proposed upgrade guidelines** section only if there are breaking changes or changes that may require extra steps from users during upgrade.
 - [ ] There is automated testing or an explanation as to why this change has no tests.
 - [ ] New public classes, fields, and methods are annotated with `@Restricted` or have `@since TODO` Javadocs, as appropriate.